 Certain statements contained in this MD&A may constitute "forward-looking information" within the meaning of applicable Canadian securities legislation.
 These statements appear in a number of different places in this MD&A and can be identified by words such as "estimates", "projects", "expects", "intends", "believes", "plans", or their negatives or other comparable words.
 Forward-looking information includes statements regarding the outlook for our future operations, plans and timing for the commencement or advancement of exploration activities on our properties, statements about future market conditions, supply and demand conditions, forecasts of future costs and expenditures, the outcome of any legal proceedings, and other expectations, intention and plans that are not historical fact.
 Forward-looking information is based on certain factors and assumptions including expected economic conditions, uranium prices, results of operations, performance and business prospects and opportunities.
 UEX considers the factors and assumptions on which this forward-looking information is based to be reasonable at the time it was prepared, but cautions readers that these assumptions may ultimately prove to be incorrect.
-Forward-looking information by its nature necessarily involves risks, uncertainties and other factors including without limitation: that UEX's exploration activities may not result in profitable commercial mining operations; the risks associated with UEX's participation in joint ventures; reliance on other companies as operators; uranium price fluctuations; the economic analysis contained in the current Hidden Bay project's technical report may not be accurate or reliable; competition for properties; mineral resource estimates are based on interpretations and assumptions; that failure to obtain additional financing on a timely basis could cause UEX to reduce its interest in its properties; competition from other energy sources and public acceptance of nuclear energy; dependence on key management employees; compliance with and changes to environmental and other regulatory laws; conflicts of interest; accounting policies; internal controls; market price of UEX's shares; potential costs which could be associated with any liabilities not covered by insurance or in excess of insurance coverage; and other factors all as more particularly described herein under the heading "Risks and Uncertainties" and include unanticipated and unusual events.
+Forward-looking information by its nature necessarily involves risks, uncertainties and other factors including without limitation: that UEX's exploration activities may not result in profitable commercial mining operations; the risks associated with UEX's participation in joint ventures; reliance on other companies as operators; uranium price fluctuations; that actual capital and operating costs associated with the Hidden Bay project may significantly exceed those estimated in the Hidden Bay project technical report; the economic analysis contained in the current Hidden Bay project's technical report may not be realized; competition for properties; mineral resource estimates are based on interpretations and assumptions; that failure to obtain additional financing on a timely basis could cause UEX to reduce its interest in its properties; competition from other energy sources and public acceptance of nuclear energy; dependence on key management employees; compliance with and changes to environmental and other regulatory laws; conflicts of interest; accounting policies; internal controls; market price of UEX's shares; potential costs which could be associated with any liabilities not covered by insurance or in excess of insurance coverage; and other factors all as more particularly described herein under the heading "Risks and Uncertainties" and include unanticipated and unusual events.
 These and other factors could cause actual results to differ materially from future results expressed or implied by such forward-looking information.
 Many of these factors are beyond the control of UEX.
 Except as required by applicable securities law, UEX disclaims any intention or obligation to update or revise forward-looking information, whether as a result of new information, future events or otherwise.
 Consequently, all forward-looking information in this MD&A is qualified by this cautionary statement and there can be no assurance that actual results or developments anticipated by UEX will be realized.
 For the reasons set forth above, investors should not place undue reliance on forward-looking information.